Coherent-Partners/spark-service-promotion/README.md

 The process starts with an export operation in the SIT environment, where the latest configurations and services are packaged into a portable artifact.
 This artifact is then securely stored for later use.
-Subsequently, in the UAT environment, the import workflow retrieves the exported entities, deploys them, and ensures the seamless transition of services from the lower environment to the higher one.
+Subsequently, the import workflow retrieves the exported entities, deploys them in the UAT environment, and ensures the seamless transition of services from the lower environment to the higher one.

 ### Test Workflow

-If you're new to GitHub Actions, you can test the workflow by running the `Into to GitHub Actions` workflow.
+If you're new to GitHub Actions, you can test the workflow by running the `Intro to GitHub Actions` workflow.
 This workflow is designed to help you get familiar with GitHub Actions and its associated features.

 Visit [GitHub Actions](https://docs.github.com/en/actions/quickstart) to learn